 Enjoy warmth and convenience, being more energy-efficient and being good to the environment.
 Throughout your home, from the kitchen to the laundry room, nothing adds efficiency, comfort and convenience like natural gas products.
 No matter the season, natural gas is the fuel of choice for home heating, water heating, cooking and fireplaces for an overwhelming number of residents in the Richmond area.
 The benefits are clear; nothing adds comfort and convenience to your home like natural gas and recent innovations in Natural Gas appliances can substantially reduce cooking time and fuel consumption.

-Customers located on or near on of the city of Richmond’s gas mains may be able to convert to natural gas.
+Customers located in or near the city of Richmond’s gas mains may be able to convert to natural gas.
 If your home is near one of our gas mains, you may be able to receive gas service.

 Benefits of Converting to Natural Gas

-Home Heating: High-efficiency natural gas heating systems are up to 97% efficient and will keep you warm through the coldest months of the year.
+Home Heating: High-efficiency natural gas heating systems are up to 97 percent efficient and will keep you warm through the coldest months of the year.

 Water Heating: A natural gas water heater provides a seemingly endless supply of hot water and heats two times the amount of water per hour than an electric model.

 Natural Gas Ranges: Preferred by the world's best chefs, they turn on and off instantly, and provide precise temperature control.

 Natural Gas Fireplaces: Enjoying a fire has never been easier.
 A flick of a switch turns them on and off, and when you're done there are no ashes to clean up.